cacapon/auto-temp-cleaner/README.md

 ## How to use?

-1. Search from the list of community plugins and install them.
+1. Install via BART.
+(Once validation is complete, you will be able to install from the community plugin.)
 1. Please configure the following items.

 | Name                                 | Description                                                         |